bsmg/beat-saber-community-wiki/beginners-guide.md

 [Beat Saver](https://www.beatsaver.com) is the central repository that holds nearly all custom songs/maps for Beat Saber.
 To install songs downloaded from the site, unzip them into a folder and place it into `Beat Saber/Beat Saber_Data/CustomLevels`.
 You can also use the In-Game Downloader plugin.

+There are a couple more resources to help you find songs over in the [FAQ](faq#more-songs)

 ## Beast Saber
 [Beast Saber](https://www.bsaber.com) (bsaber.com) is a site that tries to help make finding fantastic maps to play easier.
 It does this by categorizing the thousands of songs on beatsaver and lets you sort by a song's genre and many other attribute tags.
 It also has a full social feature where players can review songs and comment on them.
-One of the most used features is the "Curator Recommended" feature where a team plays through most songs released each day and stars the ones that stand out.
+One of the most used features is the "Curator Recommended" feature where a team plays through most songs released each day and stars the ones that stand out, letting you automatically download these in-game.

-There are a couple more resources to help you find songs over in the [FAQ](faq#more-songs)

 ## Song Management Apps
 * [BeatDrop](https://bsaber.com/beatdrop/) isn't just for mods, it also allows you to download songs and create playlists.